AustinJVC/Commander/README.md

 **Important Note:**

 - This feature works, but is currently in an experimental stage and has only been tested locally.
-A separate branch has been created to
+A separate branch has been created with music functionality, but it is no longer updated.
 - You might need to adjust the code to specify the correct directory location for your ffmpeg installation.

 #### Music Commands: